 The “Applied Workshops on Global Affairs” aim at bridging the gap between theoretical knowledge and practical skills.
 The Workshops introduce students to specific problems of international relations, European affairs and policies, and international security by adopting a practical approach and innovative teaching methods.
 Students are involved in simulations, debates, role-play, etc., by qualified instructors with direct knowledge in the relevant field.

-Workshops take place each year in September and February, before the kick-off of the courses, and are open to a limited number of students (maximum 20-25), who would like to gain specific skills and experience, under the guidance of qualified practitioners, concerning the management and resolution of practical cases.
+Workshops take place each year in September and February, before the kick-off of the courses, and are open to a limited number of students, who would like to gain specific skills and experience, under the guidance of qualified practitioners, concerning the management and resolution of practical cases.

 SAWGA Workshops are reserved to SIS students: only in the event of vacancies, Master's Degrees students from other UniTrento Departments and 3°-4°-5° year students from UniTrento Faculty of Law may be considered eligible to attend the Workshops.